 Top 10 Study Tips 2023

-2. Create a study space that works.
+2. How to create a study space that works.

 It is important that you create a distraction free space to be able to concentrate in.